brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 ## Introduction

-This example demonstrates three different methods to enable and configure the Local Diagnostic Web Server (LDWS) on a BrightSign device.
-The LDWS provides a web interface for device diagnostics, monitoring, and configuration that can be accessed from a web browser on the same network.
+This example demonstrates three different methods to enable and configure the Local Diagnostic Web Server (LDWS) on a BrightSign player.
+The LDWS provides a web interface for player diagnostics, monitoring, and configuration, and is accessible from a web browser on the same local network.

 ## Overview and Directory Structure